papoudakis/sparse-digraph-generator/src/README.md

-Source code for reproduning the tables and the figures of the paper.
+Source code for reproducing the tables and the figures of the paper.

 ## Scripts
 ```
 generators.py
 ```
 This script contains functions for generating graphs.
-The model that SDG, GDGNC, Bollobas and SEDGE.
+These generators are SDG, GDGNC, Bollobas and SEDGE.

 ```
 optimize_generators.py